confluentinc/ksqldb-recipes/docs/security/ssh-attack/index.md

 ![launch](../../img/launch.png)

-Run the Syslog source connector to push syslog data into Confluent Cloud into a Kafka topic called `syslog`.
+(This recipe also is a great demonstration on how to run a self-managed connector) Run the Syslog source connector locally to push syslog data into Confluent Cloud into a Kafka topic called `syslog`.

 Then proceed with ksqlDB to process the Syslog messages.